"Foul Mouth Freddy and The ****ing Kartoffenburg Mash-up"

 An Orcs in the Webbe Original!
 "Foul Mouth Freddy and The ****ing Kartoffenburg Mash-Up" was first published on OITW as part of the 2012 Advent Calendar on Monday 10th December 2012.

-Foul Mouth Freddy has been a huge hit with Flintloque fans ever since he first appeared here on OITW a few years ago, he has had many adventures published here on OITW as well as some on Alternative Armies online content portal Barking Irons.
+Foul Mouth Freddy has been a huge hit with Flintloque fans ever since he first appeared here on OITW a few years ago, he has had many adventures published here on OITW as well as three originally published on Alternative Armies' online content portal Barking Irons that can now be found right here on OITW.

 Foul Mouth Freddy Will Return in 2013